Design History

 -

 Don’t chase 33 / 33 / 33.
 Treasury is supposed to be the strongest profile.
 That matches the historical thesis: public credit + federal finance were Hamilton’s dominant lever.
 The target was Treasury 45–65, not Treasury 33.
-Treasury at 59% with two other viable paths is the win condition for the design.
+Treasury at 59% at v0.10 with two other viable paths met that target — and the feature arc below kept the band intact (Treasury 48% at v1.5.0) while making the other paths richer.

 Hard invariants preserved across all 9 versions